Shakespeare, The Tempest and the Masque :

 In conjuring up the betrothal masque, which seems to come into being on the “short grassed green” right before the eyes of his audience, Prospero has induced in them and in himself the same enraptured lassitude that is so inimical to political action .
 Hence his “distemper” when he remembers Caliban’s plot (which, ironically, has been forestalled by Ariel).

-We are reminded that although no harm will ultimately be done death also lurks in Arcadia – et in Arcadia ego – and although Prospero works his magic to bring about a happy resolution worthy of a pastoral setting, the island, for all its enchantment, obdurately appears to be in accordance with the predisposition and imaginative capacity of each of the characters who encounter it, and as such, it has its fair share of stinking marshes, toothed briers, sharp furzes, pricking gorse and thorns.
+We are reminded that although no harm will ultimately be done death also lurks in Arcadia – et in Arcadia ego – and although Prospero works his magic in the Tempest and the masque to bring about a happy resolution worthy of a pastoral setting, the island, for all its enchantment, obdurately appears to be in accordance with the predisposition and imaginative capacity of each of the characters who encounter it, and as such, it has its fair share of stinking marshes, toothed briers, sharp furzes, pricking gorse and thorns.

 Magic cannot affect the heart of man without his consent, but it may operate as a form of political artifice that enables the prince to achieve his ends.
 Those ends – the improvement of the state of mankind – are achieved through work rather than leisure, “labor” as opposed to “otio,” as Francis Bacon would also affirm.
 Shakespeare’s masque in The Tempest, while alluding to the extravagant luxury and profligacy of the Jacobean court ironically sanctifies and idealizes the work of the reapers, agricultural labourers who enjoy a holiday to celebrate a bountiful harvest and blessed marriage.